aws-controllers-k8s/community/docs/content/docs/user-docs/features.md

 ### ResourceAdoption
 This feature allows users to adopt AWS resources by specifying the adoption policy as an annotation `services.k8s.aws/adoption-policy`.
-This annotation currenlty supports two values, `adopt` and `adopt-or-create`.
+This annotation currently supports two values, `adopt` and `adopt-or-create`.
-`adopt` adoption policy strictly adopts resources as they are in AWS, and it is highly recommended to provide an empty spec (as it will be overriden if adoption is successful) and `services.k8s.aws/adoption-fields` annotation with all the fields necessary for to retrieve the resource from AWS
+`adopt` adoption policy strictly adopts resources as they are in AWS, and it is highly recommended to provide an empty spec (as it will be overriden if adoption is successful) and `services.k8s.aws/adoption-fields` annotation with all the fields necessary to retrieve the resource from AWS
 (this would be the `name` for EKS cluster, `queueURL` for SQS queues, `vpcID` for VPCs, or `arn` for SNS Topic, etc.)
 Here's an example for how to adopt an EKS cluster: